 Energy & ESG Analyst

 Energy & ESG Analysts have complex jobs that are in high demand.
-This is one of the best jobs to take if you want to have a successful career in the sustainability field.
+This is one of the best jobs to take if you want to have a successful career in sustainability.

-As an Energy & ESG Analyst, your job will be data-oriented, and the bulk of your time will be spent analyzing reams of collected data.
+This job covers energy efficiency, clean power, and renewable solutions.
+As an Energy & ESG Analyst, your job will be data-oriented, and most of your time will be spent analyzing collected data and innovation groups.

-Once the data is analyzed, you will be responsible for recommending improvements and creating energy models for communities, buildings, planned projects, and more.
+Once the data is analyzed, you will recommend improvements and create energy models for communities, buildings, planned projects, and more.

 In most cases, you will also need to provide technical support to contractors and perform various tests to ensure energy efficiency.